1587/speaking-exam/00-part5.md

 My answer:

 ```
-No, I don't think so.

-we are happy, not because of money.
+No, I don't think so, we are happy, not because of money.
 Think about the past.
 When I was young, I had no money but I was very happy,
 I had many classmates, many friends, many time, no troubles.
 so,we can see, for example, friendship make people happy,
 but money can't buy real friendship.

 and to have more money,
 you must spend much time makeing money, have less time enjoying life.